 Restraining orders serve to prevent altercations between two or more individuals.
-In many cases, if you’re already in court proceedings, a judge issues a protective order against one or all parties.
-However, an individual can ask to issue a restraining order against another party to get in their heads.
-If you know that a restraining order has been issued against you, seek legal counsel immediately.
+If a restraining order has been issued against you, you must seek legal counsel immediately.
 A criminal charge is most preventable when you contact a criminal defense attorney to help during the pre-charge process.
 The sooner you can clear your name from any trouble, the better.

-If you had a restraining order put against you, then you need to seek criminal defense help.
-The Gonzalez Law Group, PLLC located in Houston, TX can help you investigate the restraining order and give you legal advice on what to do next.
-The Gonzalez Law Group, PLLC is a family firm with years of experience defending people against charges, including those involving restraining orders.
+The Gonzalez Law Group, located in Houston, TX can help you investigate the restraining order and advise you on what to do next.
+The Gonzalez Law Group is a family firm with years of experience defending people against charges, including those involving restraining orders.
 Call (832) 530-4070 to receive a free consultation.
-The Gonzalez Law Group, PLLC will sit with you and analyze the whole legal process.
-The Gonzalez Law Group, PLLC is available to clients in the cities of Houston, Galveston, Friendswood, La Porte, Deer Park, Pasadena, Pearland, Baytown, and more.
+The Gonzalez Law Group is available to clients in the cities of Houston, Galveston, Friendswood, La Porte, Deer Park, Pasadena, Pearland, Baytown, and more.

 Temporary Restraining Orders (TROs)